AdobeDocs/marketo-learn.en/help/fundamentals/best-practices-for-creating-foundational-programs.md

 # Best practices for creating foundational programs

-Understand the four program types, how to import programs, lead scoring programs and defining channel tags.
+Understand the four program types, how to import programs,  lead / person  scoring programs and defining channel tags.
 Learn about the common use cases and best practices.

 >[!VIDEO](https://video.tv.adobe.com/v/3421275/?learn=on)